DenefLab/Computational-boot-camp/docs/source/Pipeline.rst

 Currently, this pipeline covers:

 - Quality control
     - adapter trimming
     - quality trimming
 - Assembly with MEGAHIT
     - single sample assemblies
     - co-assemblies
 - Mapping with bwa
     - can map multiple samples to one reference
     - generates sorted bams
 - Binning with concoct
     - runs the multithreaded version of concoct
     - checkm
- - anvio
+- Anvio

 This pipeline is simply a script that leverages the slurm job scheduler.
 It creates a series of jobs that depend on the successful run of prereq jobs and submits them all to slurm.
 Slurm then handles the run order and logging of errors.
 This pipelines does not need to be kept running and creates a separate job for each step with a detailed log file name to identify log for each step run.